chaehwanli/chaehwanli.github.io/index.md

 permalink: /
 ---

-# Welcoe to github.io
+# Welcome to chaehwanli.github.io
 {: .fs-8 }

-Github Description
+It is blog for documents what is studying.
 {: .fs-6 .fw-300 }

 [Get Started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/just-the-docs/just-the-docs){: .btn .fs-5 .mb-4 .mb-md-0 }